The question of whether a marital separation has occurred, as a matter of law, depends on the specific circumstances of a family’s situation.

 The determination of the actual date of separation may be of importance in establishing the property entitlements of the spouses.
 It is also important in determining the date upon which a divorce judgment may be lawfully finalized.
 A Divorce Judgment may issue in Canada one year following the date of the parties’ separation.

 It is strongly advised that spouses who are considering separation or already separated consult with a qualified Family Law lawyer at an early stage.
 By speaking to legal counsel, it will be possible to become more fully informed as to the legal consequences of decisions or actions which are being considered.
-In an initial consultation at WISE LAW, you will receive a complete, general orientation as to the legal, practical and personal implications of your specific family’s circumstances.
+In an initial consultation at Wise Law Office, you will receive a complete, general orientation as to the legal, practical and personal implications of your specific family’s circumstances.

 One of the most important and difficult decisions to be made at the time of separation involves the determination of the residency and legal custody of children of a marriage.
 Ontario law provides that custody matters are to be determined at all times with reference to the best interests of the children.